triplo098/KN-Robocik-recruitment/README.md

 # KN-Robocik-recruitment
-Applying for Python programmer position
+I'm applying for Python programmer position to expand knowledge, learn something new and to have fun.